onyx-platform/onyx/doc/design/masterless.md

 -------------------------------------------------
 [`submit-job`](https://github.com/MichaelDrogalis/onyx/blob/0.5.x/src/onyx/log/commands/submit_job.clj)

-- Submitter:
+- Submitter: Client, via public facing API
-- Purpose:
-- Arguments:
+- Purpose: Send a catalog and workflow to be scheduled for execution by the cluster
+- Arguments: The job ID (`:id`), the task scheduler for this job (`:task-scheduler`), a topologically sorted sequence of tasks (`:tasks`), the catalog (`:catalog`), and the saturation level for this job (`:saturation`).
+Saturation denotes the number of peers this job can use, at most.
+This is typically Infinity, unless all catalog entries set `:onyx/max-peers` to an integer value.
+Saturation is then the sum of those numbers, since it creates an upper bound on the total number of peers that can be allocated to this task.
 - Replica update:
-- Side effects:
+- Side effects: None
-- Reactions:
+- Reactions: If the job scheduler dictates that this peer should be reallocated to this job or another job, sends `:volunteer-for-task` to the log

 -------------------------------------------------
 [`kill-job`](https://github.com/MichaelDrogalis/onyx/blob/0.5.x/src/onyx/log/commands/kill_job.clj)

-- Submitter:
+- Submitter: Client, via public facing API
-- Purpose:
+- Purpose: Stop all peers currently working on this job, and never allow this job's tasks to be scheduled for execution again
-- Arguments:
+- Arguments: The job ID (`:job`)
-- Replica update:
-- Side effects:
-- Reactions:
+- Replica update: Adds this job id to `:killed-jobs` vector, removes any peers in `:allocations` for this job's tasks.
+Switches the `:peer-state` for all peer's executing a task for this job to `:idle`.
+- Side effects: If this peer is executing a task for this job, stops the current task lifecycle
+- Reactions: If this peer is executing a task for this job, reacts with `:volunteer-for-task`

 -------------------------------------------------

-## New functionality

-This design enables a few things that I want to add to the API:

-- Alternate schedulers
-- Dynamic task reassignment
-- Percentage task allocation (e.g. 75% of the cluster on task A)
-- `kill-job` API